Shavkat Mirziyoyev: Foreign policy

 Mirziyoyev's foreign policy is much more open than the policy of his predecessor.
 Uzbekistan was practically under international isolation after the Andijan massacre in 2005 and Karimov rarely travelled outside of Central Asia and other CIS states.
 Mirziyoyev promised to conduct an active foreign policy at the beginning of his tenure.

 During the first 10 months of his tenure, Mirziyoyev visited Kazakhstan four times, Turkmenistan three times, Russia two times, as well as China, Saudi Arabia, United States, Turkey and Kyrgyzstan.
 At the different occasions, he met the presidents of Iran, Azerbaijan, Afghanistan, Tajikistan, Bulgaria, Belarus and the King of Spain.
 During the CIS Summit in Tashkent in November 2017, he met eight Prime Ministers of foreign countries.

+Regional policy

 One of his most significant foreign policy achievements is the gradual improvement of relations with Kyrgyzstan and Tajikistan.
 On 5 September 2017, just 3 days after the anniversary of the death of his predecessor, he made a historic visit to Kyrgyzstan.
 This was the first state visit of an Uzbek president to the neighboring country since 2000.
 On 19 September 2017, Mirziyoyev addressed the UN General Assembly for the first time.

 In 2018, a large number of foreign leaders visited or were expected in Uzbekistan, including Egyptian President Abdel Fattah el-Sisi, Turkish President Recep Tayyip Erdoğan, and Belarusian President Alexander Lukashenko, whose visit took place in September and was his first state visit to the country in 24 years.
 In March 2018, Mirziyoyev made a visit to Tajikistan, which made him the first Uzbek president to conduct a state visit to Dushanbe since 2000.